500.19 - Security Compliance Training, Education, and Awareness

 3.01 Upon Hire or Affiliation

-All newly recruited Weill Cornell Medicine workforce members are required to complete security awareness training courses within forty-five (45) calendar days of hire.
-In addition to the courses identified in the previous section, an overview of security topics is provided at new employee orientation and in the HIPAA training courses administered by the Compliance & Privacy Office.
+All newly recruited WCM Workforce Members are required to complete security awareness training courses within forty-five (45) calendar days of hire.
+In addition to the courses identified in the previous section, an overview of security topics is provided at new employee orientation and in the HIPAA training courses administered by the Office of Compliance.
+Access to WCM systems may be impacted if the course is not completed within this period.

 3.02 Annual Update Training

-All Weill Cornell Medicine workforce members must complete required “update” courses on an annual basis to keep current and ensure compliance with relevant requirements.
-Access to Weill Cornell Medicine systems may also be impacted if mandatory “update” courses are not completed within the deadline.
+All WCM Workforce Members must complete required “update” courses on an annual basis to keep current and ensure compliance with relevant requirements.
+Access to WCM systems may also be impacted if mandatory “update” courses are not completed within the deadline.

 3.03 Phishing Exercises

-The ITS Security team may conduct phishing awareness campaigns to measure the effectiveness of the Weill Cornell Medicine community in identifying phishing attempts and to assist with developing additional training content.
+The ITS Security team may conduct phishing awareness campaigns to measure the effectiveness of the WCM community in identifying phishing attempts and to assist with developing additional training content.
 These phishing awareness campaigns may be conducted at any time throughout the year.

 3.04 Ad Hoc Training

-Additional security awareness training may be required at the discretion of the Chief Information Security Officer, in response to a security incident, or in response to new policies, processes, procedures, and/or technologies.
+Additional security awareness training may be required at the discretion of the Chief Information Security Officer, in response to a security incident or audit, or in response to new policies, processes, procedures, and/or technologies.

 Upon request of department administration, additional training may be delivered by the ITS Security team to a department, division, office, or site, and this training will be customized to topics of interest.

-ITS Security reserves the right to restrict access of any Weill Cornell Medicine workforce member who fails to complete mandatory security awareness training requirements within the required period.
+ITS Security reserves the right to restrict access of any WCM Workforce Member who fails to complete mandatory security awareness training requirements within the required period.
 The following sanctions may be imposed:

-• The individual’s access to Weill Cornell Medicine systems, including Epic, may be disabled.
+• The Workforce Member’s access to WCM systems, including Epic, may be disabled.

-• The individual’s access to Weill Cornell Medicine email may be disabled.
+• The Workforce Member’s access to WCM email may be disabled.

-• The individual’s supervisor, department administrator, or chair may be notified.
+• The Workforce Member’s supervisor, Department Administrator, Dean, or chairperson may be notified.

-Human Resources, Office of General Counsel, Compliance and Privacy Office, or any other relevant administrative unit may be involved for correction action, if necessary.
+Human Resources (HR), Office of General Counsel (OGC), Office of Compliance (OOC), or any other relevant administrative unit may be involved for correction action, if necessary.

 Upon satisfactory completion of mandatory security awareness training courses, all access will be restored.